xJeris/EQIdleRPG/README.md

 - 06/15/25 <br/>
 &emsp; Added Magic Resistance stat and capped resist at 75%. <br/>
 &emsp; Added Crit chance for players, pets, bosses, and regular enemies. <br/>
+&emsp; Changed equipment to use rarity and item modifiers along with item level to create item score to help determine if an item should be replaced.

 ## License